Buying an RV is a big decision and not one that you should go into unprepared.

 Camping fees are all going to depend on where you are staying and what amenities you want in your campsite.

-If you want electric, that will cost extra.
+If you want electricity, that will cost extra.
 If you want running water, that may cost extra.
 If you want a sewage hookup, that will cost extra as well.

 Campsites can cost anywhere from $25 – $100 a night.